Getting To Know Sedum 'Autumn Joy'

 Here in Zone 7, our Autumn Joy is in full flower by mid-September, just when so many other herbaceous perennials are going to seed.

-A staple in rock gardens and a habitue of difficult-to-cultivate areas, Live Forever can grow in just about any type of soil, so long as there's good drainage.
+As a staple in rock gardens and a habitue of difficult-to-cultivate areas, it's safe to say that these resilient plants can grow in just about any type of soil, so long as there's good drainage.

 To give the garden structure in winter, Autumn Joy may be allowed to dry on the stalk.
 As it does so, it will go through an interesting period of transformation as its fleshy stalks and heads yellow, brown and shrink.